 Why is this so important?

 That apprehension was enough to keep many employees from leaving their current position, even if they weren't happy or fulfilled in it.
-It's important to understand that apprehension and fear of joblessness gradually faded throughout the past years.

 Their research also suggests that salary satisfaction among tech professionals declined in recent years.

 It's just further evidence that skilled labor has become a seller's market.
 Increased confidence in new job prospects combined with a decline in overall salary satisfaction is a one-two punch that can leave many organizations wondering what happened to all their top talent.